WeblateOrg/weblate/docs/admin/install.rst

 when it does not have permissions to do so.

-You should also take care when running :ref:`manage`, as they should be run under same user as Weblate itself is running, otherwise permissions on some files might be wrong.
+You should also take care when running :ref:`manage`, as they should be run under the same user as Weblate itself is running, otherwise permissions on some files might be wrong.

 .. seealso::